NewWeather Demand Modelling is live. Forecast demand before it arrivesWeather Demand Modelling is live

 Your audiences

-On top of the two lenses sits the synthesis: your own six-to-eight lifestyle and life-stage audiences.
-Each arrives as a marketer-ready story, who they are, the margin they carry, the categories they reach for and the regions they live in, blending neighbourhood character with how they actually buy.
-It is the bridge from a census type to a campaign you can run.
+On top of the two lenses sits the synthesis: your own predictive lifestyle segments.
+Each arrives audience-ready, the margin index it carries, the attributes that define it, the categories it reaches for and the regions it lives in, blending neighbourhood signals with how customers actually buy.
+It is the bridge from a census attribute to an audience you can activate.

-• Story, not a label.
-A narrative profile you can brief creative against
+• Profile, not a label.
+A signal-backed segment you can brief creative against

 • Margin-true.
-Each audience sized by the contribution it carries, not headcount
+Each segment ranked by the contribution it carries, not headcount

 See your audiences